avniproject/avni-docs-temp/test-prompts.md

 3. Value Rule - Based on conditions, you might set an answer value The rules section is available by clicking on "RULE" section on the left side of the question

----
+# File:

-**Q: What types of data fields are supported in Avni?**
+## What types of data fields are supported in Avni?

-A:  Concept DataType - Description
+Concept DataType - Description
 Numeric concepts - Numeric concepts are used to capture numbers.
 When creating a numeric concept, you can define normal ranges and absolute ranges.
 In the field application, if an observation for a concept collected goes beyond the normal range, then it is highlighted in red.
 Values above the absolute range are not allowed.
 For instance for concept: Blood Pressure (Systolic), you can choose a Numeric concept with ranges.

 Coded concepts (and NA concepts) - Coded concepts are those that have a fixed set of answers.
 For instance for Blood Group you would choose a coded concept with values: A+, B+, AB+, etc.